ololoken/vcom/README.md

-# vcom
+# VCOM
+WinCe virtual COM

-wince virtual COM
+Create virtual COM port and dump your data there.